Amanollah Khan Zia' os-Soltan

-Family Background
+Family background

-Amanollah Khan was born 1863 at Tabriz, died on 11 February 1931 by cancer in Hamburg when on a visit to see medical specialists, and was buried there at the Iranian-Muslim department of Ohlsdorf Cemetery.
-He was the son of Safar Khan from the Donboli family, who ruled as hereditary Khans the cities of Tabriz and Khoy.
-A wealthy big landowner Amanollah Khan held possession of half the city of Tabriz and large landed properties at Alamdar in the Iranian province of Azerbaijan (Iran).
+Amanollah Khan was born in 1863 in Tabriz and died on 11 February 1931 by cancer in Hamburg when on a visit to see medical specialists.
+He was buried in Hamburg at the Iranian-Muslim department of Ohlsdorf Cemetery.
+He was the son of Safar Khan from the Donboli family, who ruled the cities of Tabriz and Khoy as hereditary Khans.
+A wealthy big landowner Amanollah Khan held possession of half the city of Tabriz and large landed properties at Alamdar in the Iranian province of Azerbaijan.

 This was also the reason he was sometimes called Tabrizi (meaning "from Tabriz"), because family names were unknown in Iran of that time.
-Later Mozaffar ad-Din Shah gave him the noble title "Zia' os-Soltan" (lit.
+Later, Mozaffar ad-Din Shah Qajar gave him the noble title "Zia' os-Soltan" (lit.
 "Splendour of the Sovereign") for his merits in affairs of state, by which he became popular.
-Firstly he married in 1897 Princess Shazdeh Khanom Malekeh-Afagh Bahman-Qajar, granddaughter of Prince Bahman Mirza Qajar, by whom he got his two children, the Shahzadehs Nosrat ol-Molouk Khanom Bahman and Abol Qassem Bahman.
-After her death in 1917 he married secondly in 1923 a rich landlady from Damghan, Turkan Aqa Khanom but without any issue.
+In 1897, he married Princess Shazdeh Khanom Malekeh-Afagh Bahman-Qajar, granddaughter of Prince Bahman Mirza, by whom he got his two children, the Shahzadehs Nosrat ol-Molouk Khanom Bahman and Abol Qassem Bahman.
+After her death in 1917, he married a rich landlady from Damghan, Turkan Aqa Khanom, in 1923.
+His second marriage resulted in no issues.